RuntimeTools/appmetrics-dash/README.md

 * Other Requests
 * HTTP Outbound Requests

 As well as displaying data, it also provides the ability to generate both [Node Report][2] and Heap Snapshots directly from the dashboard.
 The Node Report will display in a new tab in the browser whilst the Heap Snapshot will be written to disk for loading into the Chrome DevTools for analysis.
+These can both be triggered from the burger menu in the top left of the screen

 The dashboard uses [Node Application Metrics][1] to monitor the application.